Kraken vs Capitals Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 21)

 Seattle vs. Washington Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of stats on each player.
-In fact, anytime the Kraken and Capitals play there’s always several intriguing trends to key in on.
-Not to mention games played at Capital One Arena in Oct almost always follow normal, predictable patterns.
+Remi is pouring through mountains of datapoints on each player.
+In fact, anytime the Kraken and Capitals play there’s always several intriguing angles to key in on.
+Not to mention games played at Capital One Arena in Oct seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Schwartz over 1.5 Shots on Goal.